BikeLock/bikelock/readme.md

 Assuming that the android SDK has been downloaded and unzipped in $HOME/bin

-Set the ANDROID_HOME pointing to the Android SDK folder
+Set the ANDROID_HOME pointing to the Android SDK folder.
+OSX:

     export ANDROID_HOME=/Users/a.fiore/bin/android-sdk-macosx/

 Note: Maven seems to fail at expanding ~/ into $HOME.

+...or Windows:

+    set ANDROID_HOME=C:\<installation location>\android-sdk-windows

 ## Code generation